mjr004/clean-code-java/README.md

    if(isSecure(password))
    ```

-- Never leave code commented out the is no longer being used. **¡that's why we have version control systemz!**
+- Never leave code commented out the is no longer being used. **Version control systems make commented-out code unnecessary.**

 #### Code smells in comments
 - **Inappropiate information:** anything that is better in another system (e.g. versions control system)